Home » Michigan Travel Regions » 18 Best Places for Fall Camping in Michigan (2025 Guide)

 1300 US-41 S, Baraga, MI 49908

 Why it’s a great place to camp in the fall: Set at the base of Michigan’s beautiful Keweenaw Peninsula, Baraga State Park is set on the scenic shores of Lake Superior’s Keweenaw Bay.
 Baraga State Park offers panoramic views of the lake and the surrounding forests ablaze with fall foliage.
 This is a great spot for hiking, kayaking and ORV riding.
-Rockhounds take note: Baraga State Park is also an amazing spot to hunt to Lake Superior Agates.
+Rockhounds take note: Baraga State Park is also an amazing spot to hunt for Lake Superior Agates.

 Fort Wilkins Historic State Park